Can You Recycle Golf Balls? ⛳

 The first option you can consider is to give them to someone who wants or needs them.
 A high school coach near you may want some spare golf balls so that he/she can train the students.
 That is just one example.
 You can find other interested people in golf in which you can give your golf balls.

 Additionally, you can also give them to your golf-loving friends!
-This will not only rid you the golf balls off your hands, but it will also make your friends happy.
+This will not only rid you of the golf balls off your hands, but it will also make your friends happy.

 Additionally, you can even sell them!
 It is a win-win situation for you; you profit while decluttering your place.
 Furthermore, you make someone happy with your golf balls.